Gyeonggi Province: Population

-Gyeonggi-do has shown a rapid increase in population due to the modernization and urbanization of the Republic of Korea.
+Gyeonggi Province has shown a rapid increase in population due to the modernization and urbanization of the Republic of Korea.
 Its population has increased from 2,748,765 in 1960 to 3,703,761 in 1980; 6,050,943 in 1990; 8,984,134 in 2000; 11,379,459 in 2010; and 13,511,676 in 2020.

 In 2010 there were 4,527,282 households, with an average of 3 people per family.
 There were 6,112,339 males and 5,959,545 females.
 The population density was 1,119 people/km2, almost double the national average of 486 people/km2.

-Excluding the two metropolitan cities (Seoul and Incheon), the most heavily populated area as of 2010 is Suwon (1,104,681) followed by Goyang (1,076,179), Seongnam (996,524), Yongin (891,708), Bucheon (890,875) and Ansan (753,862).
-The lowest populated area in 2010 was Yeoncheon County (45,973), followed by Gapyeong County (59,916) and Yangpyeong County (72,595).
+The province's most heavily populated area as of 2024 is Suwon (1,195,000) followed by Yongin (1,085,000), Goyang (1,071,000), Hwasung (962,000), Seongnam (915,000) and Bucheon (772,000).
+The lowest populated area in 2010 was Yeoncheon County (41,000), followed by Gapyeong County (62,000) and Yangpyeong County (72,595).

 Economy

-As the backbone of Seoul in the means of manufacturing complex, Gyeonggi-do is evenly developed in heavy industry (electronics, machine, heavy and chemical industry, steel), light industry (textile), and farm, livestock and fisheries industry.
+As the backbone of Seoul in the means of manufacturing complex, Gyeonggi Province is evenly developed in heavy industry (electronics, machine, heavy and chemical industry, steel), light industry (textile), and farm, livestock and fisheries industry.
 Due to the influence of recent high wages, the weight of manufacturing industries has decreased in Korea's economy.
-Gyeonggi-do is making efforts in many ways to improve and modernize the conventional industry structure, resulting in quick growth of innovative small and medium-sized enterprises such as U-JIN Tech Corp.
-Gyeonggi-do is unsparingly investing in the promotion of service industries related to soft competitive power such as state-of-the-art IT industry, designing, conventions and tourism, along with its great leap as a commercial hub in Northeast Asia using the Pyeongtaek Harbor.
+Gyeonggi Province is making efforts in many ways to improve and modernize the conventional industry structure, resulting in quick growth of innovative small and medium-sized enterprises such as U-JIN Tech Corp.
+Gyeonggi Province is unsparingly investing in the promotion of service industries related to soft competitive power such as state-of-the-art IT industry, designing, conventions and tourism, along with its great leap as a commercial hub in Northeast Asia using the Pyeongtaek Harbor.

-Besides this, it is known for its special local products such as Icheon rice and Icheon/Gwangju ceramics.
+Besides this, it is known for its special local products such as Icheon rice and Gwangju ceramics.
 Leading companies representing Korea, including Samsung Electronics' headquarters, SK Hynix's headquarters, NAVER's headquarters, Samsung SDI's headquarters, and Paju LG Corporation's LCD complex, are gathered in southern Gyeonggi Province, including Suwon City.

 Administrative area

-Gyeonggi-do consists of 28 cities (special: 7, normal: 21) and three counties.
+Gyeonggi Province consists of 28 cities (special: 7, normal: 21) and three counties.
 This is because many counties were elevated to city status owing to the influence of Seoul's new town development plan.
-Special cities are especially concentrated in the southern area of Gyeonggi-do.
+Special cities are especially concentrated in the southern area of Gyeonggi Province.

 Listed below is each entity's name in English, Hangul and Hanja.